Home Compare G.MI vs SHC.L

 Assicurazioni Generali S.p.A. vs Shaftesbury Capital: Which Stock Looks Stronger in 2026?

 Shaftesbury Capital holds the cleaner structural position, with profitability as the main driver and stability adding further support.
-Assicurazioni Generali S.p.A still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
-The market setup is currently leaning toward Assicurazioni Generali S.p.A, which does not confirm the structural lead.
+Assicurazioni Generali S.p.A still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+In the market, Assicurazioni Generali S.p.A carries the stronger setup — intact trend against Shaftesbury Capital's broken trend.
 That leaves a split case: the structural lead stays with Shaftesbury Capital, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.